pakoti/Awesome_Sysadmin/README.md

 # awesome_Sysadmin
-If you are looking for Scripts to automate tasks or new solutions in windows or linux environments.
-System administrators and also help desk specialists can use this repository.by using powershell and also bash script we can easily do tasks that previsouly needed so much time.
+ Mega Collection of Scripts,one-liners,Techniques to Troubleshoot,Solve problems for system administartors.
 <ul>
-<li>Networking</li>
+<li>1.Networking</li>
-<li>Monitoring</li>
+<li>2.Monitoring</li>
-<li>Security</li>
+<li>3.Security</li>
-<li>Virtualization</li>
+<li>4.Virtualization</li>
-<li>Storage</li>
+<li>5.Storage</li>
-<li>Printers</li>
+<li>6.Printers</li>
 </ul>

-<p>as system administrator i faced tasks which with scripting languages it is much more easier and safer to do it this way.</p>
+<p>If you are looking for Scripts to automate tasks or new solutions in windows or linux environments.
+System administrators and also help desk specialists can use this repository.by using powershell and also bash script we can easily do tasks that previsouly needed so much time.as system administrator i faced tasks which with scripting languages it is much more easier and safer to do it this way.</p>

 ## Networking